srushtisoni08/Note_taking/README.md

 ---

 ### Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are accepted.
+For large changes, first open an issue so we can discuss what you want to change.

 ### License
-This project is licensed under the MIT License.
+This project is released under the MIT License.